 - Remove sweets and unhealthy snacks from your house.
 They’re just too tempting!

 - Brushing your teeth after eating helps you eat less.
-The fresh mint taste of the toothpaste can reduce your desire for more food.
+The fresh mint taste of toothpaste can reduce your desire for more food.

-Although our desires for unhealthy snacks can be a nuisance, they can be a legitimate signal from our body.
+Although our desires for unhealthy snacks can be a nuisance, they can be a legitimate signal from our bodies.
 With a little research into the causes and a few small changes in everyday life, you can make better snacking and food choices.